 What is a parkway?

 A divided highway with full or partial access control and with grade separations at local interchanges with major local arterials.
-The Mid County Parkway is designed to freeway/expressway standards as defined in Caltrans Highway Design Manual (HDM).
+The Mid County Parkway is designed to freeway/expressway standards as defined in Caltrans Highway Design Manual.

 How will the project be funded?

-The initial phase of the project has been funded mainly by Western Riverside County's Transportation Uniform Mitigation Fees (TUMF).
-The project design, right-of-way acquisition and construction costs are anticipated to be funded by a combination of local Measure "A" 1/2 cent sales tax, local TUMF fees, state and federal funds.
+The initial phase of the project was funded mainly by Western Riverside County's Transportation Uniform Mitigation Fees (TUMF).
+The project design, right-of-way acquisition and construction costs are anticipated to be funded by a combination of local Measure A revenue, local TUMF fees, and state and federal funds.

 How and when will RCTC acquire the property needed to build the Mid County Parkway?